apache/paimon/docs/content/primary-key-table/merge-engine/aggregation.md

   --   }
   -- }
   --
-  INSERT INTO UV_AGG SELECT id, SKETCH(user_id) FROM VISITS;
+  INSERT INTO UV_AGG SELECT id, THETA_SKETCH(user_id) FROM VISITS;

-  -- Register the following class as a Flink function with the name "SKETCH_COUNT" -- which is used to get cardinality from sketch bytes array:
+  -- Register the following class as a Flink function with the name "THETA_SKETCH_COUNT" -- which is used to get cardinality from sketch bytes array:
   --
-  -- public static class SketchCountFunction extends ScalarFunction { --   public Double eval(byte[] sketchBytes) {
+  -- public static class ThetaSketchCountFunction extends ScalarFunction { --   public Double eval(byte[] sketchBytes) {
   --     if (sketchBytes == null) {
   --       return 0d;